andeya/goutil/README.md

     ```

 - AESEncrypt encrypts a piece of data.
-The cipherkey argument should be the AES key, either 16, 24, or 32 bytes
+<br>The cipherkey argument should be the AES key, either 16, 24, or 32 bytes
 to select AES-128, AES-192, or AES-256.

     ```go